HexClad vs All-Clad Cookware: Which one is Better?

 Cleaning and Maintenance

-• Hexclad cookware is composed of an exterior layer of magnetic stainless steel with a unique patented non-stick inner layer made with hexagonal-shaped particles.
-This material is also scratch resistant and dishwasher safe, making it easier to clean and maintain.
+• Hexclad cookware is composed of an exterior layer of magnetic stainless steel which is also scratch-resistant and dishwasher safe, making it easier to clean and maintain.

 • All-Clad cookware is composed of several layers of aluminum and stainless steel layers that have been bonded together for optimal heat transfer.
 The pans in this range have a classic stainless steel finish that does not contain any non-stick chemicals or coatings – meaning it may require additional effort to clean unwanted residue from the cooking surface without scratching or damaging the pan’s finish.
-All-Clad pans should not be put in the dishwasher, so you may need to hand wash them more often than Hexclad pans.
+All-Clad pans should not be put in the dishwasher, so you need to hand wash them.

 Pros and Cons of Hexclad vs All-Clad Cookware